 They were given to understand that the Taliban would reestablish the Golden Age of Islam.
-They were encouraged to donate money and were also persuaded to pressurize their husbands and sons to join the terrorists in Jihad against Pakistan since the government supported the US.
+They were encouraged to donate money and were also to pressurize their husbands and sons to join the terrorists in Jihad against Pakistan, since the government supported the US.
 Furthermore, the Taliban encouraged women to make telephone calls to the radio station.
-Some women complained on telephone that the Taliban were guilty of infringing the Islamic code when they spoke to unknown women; Fazalullah could not rebut this challenge.
-It led some women to stop listening to the broadcasts.

-In a sense a woman with a radio became captive to the constant haranguing delivered over Mullah Radio.
-Since she was discouraged from learning the house she was forced to listen to the FM for entertainment.
-During a focus group discussion in Swat, some women respondents confessed to have become supporters of the Taliban when Mullah Fazalullah declared that it was forbidden for married women who lived in joint households to speak to their brother-in-laws!
-It provided many women an “Islamic” justification- a la Fazalullah style to separate from their - in some cases - oppressive in-laws.
-It made the Taliban popular in many households and they were seen as a liberating influence by women!
+A woman with a radio became captive to the constant haranguing delivered over Mullah Radio.
+Since she was discouraged from leaving the house she was forced to listen to the FM for entertainment.
+During an FGD in Swat, some women respondents confessed to have become supporters of the Taliban when Mullah Fazalullah declared that it was forbidden for married women who lived in joint households to speak to their brother-in-laws!
+It provided many women an “Islamic” justification to separate from their (in some cases) oppressive in-laws.
+It made the Taliban popular in many households and they were seen as a liberating influence by women.

-Over a period of time, as the Taliban of Swat became more entrenched and powerful they began prompting women via their radio to make donations to their cause.
+Over time, as the Taliban of Swat became more entrenched and powerful they began prompting women via radio to make donations to their cause.
 Many respondents who were interviewed reported that they gave their jewelry, money and in one case, her car to the Taliban.
-Some of the pronouncement over the FM radio asked women to convince their husbands to join their ranks; other broadcasts urged women to hit the military and police patrols with stones when they came to their vicinity
+Some of the pronouncements over the FM radio asked women to convince their husbands to join their ranks; other broadcasts urged women to hit the military and police patrols with stones when they came to their vicinity.

-An examination of the process highlighted above clearly showed the power of the FM radio when as a platform for an outreach program of recreating identities as well as an instrument of mind-control.
-While the initial entry of the Taliban into the women’s mind was made via religious imagery, the subsequent takeover of their judgment and the exclusion of ideas expressed through competing TV or DVD blocked when the Taliban banned competing media the complete take-over of their mind.
+An examination of the process highlighted above clearly showed the power of the FM radio as a platform for a program of recreating identities, as well as an instrument of mind-control.
+While the initial entry of the Taliban into the women’s mind was made via religious imagery, the subsequent takeover of their judgment and the exclusion of ideas expressed through competing TV or DVD was blocked when the Taliban banned competing media.

 The nearest comparable phenomenon to this occurrence that finds parallels is with the brain washing techniques used by the North Koreans against prisoners of war.
 Those who studied the phenomenon in the late 1950’s found that the takeover of mind followed a ten step process that began with an assault on the identity of a person and the creation of guilt and ended with the birth of a new personality.
 In the case of the women of Swat that initial attack is on her normal identity as a person living her life within the parameters of a relatively liberal Pakhtun cultural tradition.
 The attack by Taliban on the women is gender specific and meant to create guilt in her mind.
 Gradually it stripped her of decency and she began to think of herself as an evil entity – when this takes place her identity breaks down completely and she is enclosed within a cocoon of guilt – at this stage it allows the terrorists to super impose another identity on her that is favorable to militants.